GG666/Lecture/Chpater (C_English_Pointer).md

 ## Pointer and the char string

-Memory is a one-dimension space, one address store one byte.
+Memory is a one-dimension space, one address stores one byte.
 So what will happen if we do some operations to pointers?

 ```C++
 #include<iostream>